 Yeah, it’s not nice.
 This is not nice at all.
 It’s definitely a recipe for disaster.

 In addition to that, the acne treatment contains chamomile extract, which I like, as well as ceramides, allantoin, and one of my favorite ingredients in skincare – niacinamide.

-But in addition to all the good, the acne treatment contains fragrance as well as other fragrant components and benzyl alcohol.
-In reality, this one has the potential to be a good product as the good definitely outweighs the bad ingredients-wise.
+But in addition to all the good, the acne treatment contains fragrance and other fragrant components and benzyl alcohol.
+In reality, this one can be a good product as the good definitely outweighs the bad ingredients-wise.